 This year I have decided to give terracotta self-watering spikes a try.
-I am trying them because they are simple and they work similarly to the DIY ollas I have been using quite successfully for and especially for years.
+I am trying them because they are simple and they work similarly to the DIY ollas I have been using quite successfully for garden irrigation and especially container gardening for years.

 Moisture tension between the terracotta spike and the surrounding soil will determine how much water is pulled from the spike and reservoir.
 The dryer the soil, the more water is pulled.
 The wetter the soil the less water is pulled.